hard2hack/nordvpn-proxy/README.md

 - `PROTOCOL` *Optional*, default set to `tcp`, you can change it to `udp`.
 - `SERVER` *Optional*, if not set, connects to the recommended server for you.
 If set, connects to the server you specify.
 Example server name format: `us2484.nordvpn.com`.
 - `REFRESH_TIME` *Optional*, defaults to 120 minutes.
 Will only re-download the NordVPN OVPN files after the set amount of minutes.
+- `PROXY_PORT` *Optional*, defaults to 8118.
+This is the exposed port of the proxy server.

 For more info on networking, check the Docker [docs](https://docs.docker.com/engine/reference/run/#network-settings)